suhanree/network-recommender/README.md

 ```
 it will run the CF model for all cities (0~9) with `n_features=2`,
    `learning_rate=0.011`, and `regularization_param=0.12`.
-In the command line, 0 and 1 means it will not include the user bias (0) and
+In the command line, 0 and 1 means it will not include user bias (0) and
-that it will include the item biases (1).
+that it will consider item biases (1).

 To run the NF model, we also need a file, called `input_params_nf`,
-with 3 lines like this:
+with 3 lines like this,
 ```
 0 1 2 3 4 5 6 7 8 9
 2